life is too short for a diary

 Featured image for AI Engineering - Building Applications with Foundation Models by Chip Huyen

-These are my rough notes while reading this book
+These are my rough notes while reading the book.

 Overview